AntonTerekhov/OrientDB-PHP/readme.markdown

 **At this point some class fields are public.
 Please, be careful.**

-However, class fields `clusterID`, `recordPos`, `recordID` and `className` are using magic methods.
+However, class fields `content`, `clusterID`, `recordPos`, `recordID` and `className` are using magic methods.
 All of them are available for reading, while fields `clusterID`, `recordPos` and `className` only for writing.

 ### Class methods ###

 Class methods are:

 * `parse()` - can be called after maximum amount of fields was populated.
 Parses `content` and fill up fields `data` and `className`.
 Field `recordPos` are filled up automatically on setting `recordID` or `clusterID` via magic method `__set()`.
 In general, there is no need to call this method directly from user code, as record content is parsed automatically on request to any `data` or `className` fields.
 This is done via `OrientDBRecordData` class.
-This magic parsing only done once.
+This magic parsing only done once, until new `content` is assigned.
 * `setParsed()` - forces that record was already parsed.
 * `__toString()` - serialize back all fields from `data`.
 Return a string.
 Also can be called implicitly as type casting, e.g. `(string) $record`.